 Ridesharing -- sometimes called "ride-hailing" -- has been growing at an impressive clip.
-Uber, the largest service, recently reported it had more than 162,000 active drivers out on U.S. roads.

 As drivers embrace the chance to earn extra money hauling strangers around, insurance companies have balked about the risk.
 Drivers need traditional types of car insurance -- especially liability -- to cover their personal use, and ridesharing companies typically offer coverage that kicks in when a paying passenger is in the car.

 In between, though, there’s been a huge gray area: the period when a driver is available for fares but does not yet have a passenger.

 The good news, for drivers in some states at least, is that major insurance companies are at last offering options that deal with “transportation network companies,” TNCs, as regulations now label them -- and they appear to be quite a bit less costly than a full-blown commercial policy would be.